api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/guides/build-an-airnode/apply-auth.md

 You can use different authorizer contracts for your Airnode deployment per chain by declaring them in the `config.json` file under `chains[n].authorizers`.
-Add one or more authorizer contract addresses to the `chains[n].authorizers.{<authorizerSchemeType>}` array as shown below (e.g.
-`requesterEndpointAuthorizers`).
-If the array is left empty then all requests will be accepted by the Airnode but still could be filtered by the another method of authorization,
-[Relayed Meta Data Security Schemes](./api-security.md#relayed-meta-data-security-schemes).
+Add one or more authorizer contract addresses to the `chains[n].authorizers.requesterEndpointAuthorizers` array or add one or more cross-chain authorizer objects to the `chains[n].authorizers.crossChainRequesterAuthorizers` array as shown below.
+If the `requesterEndpointAuthorizers` array is left empty then all requests will be accepted by the Airnode but still could be filtered by using [Relayed Meta Data Security Schemes](./api-security.md#relayed-meta-data-security-schemes).

 ```json